 Almost a third of employees at Helping Hands are managers, coordinators, clinical experts and other office-based support teams.
 Joining such a large team – spread across all corners of England and Wales and with many different services – it’s important that everyone has a proper induction plan.

 This induction, for many managers and office-based teams, involves completing the live-in carer training themselves.
 Other inductions are also offered, including a detailed overview of how each department works and an introduction to our nurse-led clinical care service.

 Lori Barber-Field, who represents Skills for Care, shares what led to the endorsement being awarded.
 “Helping Hands demonstrates dedicated commitment to our core requirements such as effective leadership and management, robust compliance procedures, ensuring staff development is based on equality of opportunity, and finally that working with learners is a central feature of all learning and development.”

 “We’re so proud that our training and induction has been recognised by Skills for Care and that we’ve become an official Centre of Excellence.
 It’s a huge accolade which reflects our commitment to meeting the needs of learners and the efforts we make to ensure that our learning and development programmes positively impact the lives of our customers.”

-Helping Hands’ CEO, Tim Lee, shares, “We just wouldn’t be where we are today without the dedication, commitment and quality of our employees, and the grounding for this is in our training.”
+Helping Hands’ Chairman, Tim Lee, shares, “We just wouldn’t be where we are today without the dedication, commitment and quality of our employees, and the grounding for this is in our training.”